 “I was standing right there.
 It was underneath my feet!
 She didn’t have to go far to catch it.
 I don’t know why it didn’t move!”

 When I told my mom, she asked, “Did she bring it to you?”

 Next, we spotted a deer in the distance.
 She went from 0-60 in the blink of an eye.
 I yelled, “No” again.
 Fortunately, she stopped in her tracks.
-She probably only made it 15 yards and not even close to the deer, but I don’t want her thinking about prey.
+She probably only made it 15 yards and was not even close to the deer, but I don’t want her thinking it is OK to prey.
 Boy, was she wearing me out today.